 657. The current system where casinos are not licensed by a competent authority which is involved with combating money laundering and terrorist financing is a matter of concern.
 Although the licence can technically be revoked based on non-compliance with the AML/CFT Law, this power has never been used.
 Supervision of casinos is conducted by Rosfinmonitoring, who also has responsibility for supervising all gambling institutions, as well as leasing companies, pawnshops and estate agents.
 Although some regional supervisors identified casinos as a high-risk area, this did not appear to be met with a proportionate allocation of supervisory activity.
 In the absence of specific information on sanctions imposed, doubts must remain as to the effectiveness of the regime.
 The authorities indicated that the assistance of prosecutors is most often used for remote regions, which are far away from the regional offices of Rosfinmonitoring.
 In those cases Rosfinmonitoring usually sends targeted requests to the prosecutors to check a certain entity.
-Some of the regional offices met did not have full staffing levels, at the time of the on-site visit, and the evaluation team was informed that these vacancies had been filled by April 2008.
+Some of the regional offices met did not have full staffing levels, at the time of the on-site visit, and the evaluation team was informed that this was because of the exacting requirements for hiring new employees.
+It is understood that these vacancies had been filled by April 2008.